Overview

 PROCESS SUMMARY

 Program Directors are responsible for consulting with the Office of Academic Affairs for program-level changes and ensuring compliance with the Office of the Provost's guidelines.
-Minor course updates should be processed through the CMS, while significant changes must be submitted for COI review.
+Minor course updates should be processed through the CMS, while significant changes must be presented to the Committee on Instruction.

 Link to access COI Process Workflow Resources